 Bitumen manufacturers

-It is important to mention that the most important exporters are South Korea, Iran, Singapore, Russia, Canada, and Germany respectively.
+It is essential to mention that the most critical exporters are South Korea, Iran, Singapore, Russia, Canada, and Germany, respectively.

 In the bitumen market, competition is easier for manufacturers and sellers than in other markets.